This article is a prelude to our Thundra character profile.

 Thundra comes from an alternate reality, Earth-715.

 There, a literal war between two genders took place.
-This theme was popular back then.
 It’s called “Femizonia” since it’s dominated by women, the Femizons.

 Earth-715 is “ahead” in time of Earth-616.
 So it’s the XXIIIrd Century there.